 - Take some time to cool down with a walk or light jog.

-- Finish off with some stretching to prevent cramping or pulled muscles.
+- Finish off with some stretching to prevent cramping or pulling muscles.

 - Don’t forget to fuel yourself with water and plenty of electrolytes.